 In irrigation schemes, the canals that convey water from the irrigation to either a river or a detoxification chambers may get blocked.
 These blocked drains may be caused by accumulation of fallen leaves from the plantations or rock particles that deposit along the drains.
 This water is contaminated and when left to accumulate can lead to high acid levels which the crops are not able to bear.
 This is also through which the soil can lose its fertility through dissolution of the available mineral elements.
 These water might also harbor mosquitos which can cause malaria and other related diseases.

 Be it in sewer lines, runoff drainage or irrigation canals, it always hard to identify the sources of blockages in blocked drains.
-This greatly requires the services of blocked drains in Sydney.
+This greatly requires the services of blocked drains.
 Cities and firms should also adopt regular maintenance practices to monitor the performance of drains.
 Through this they are also able to do away with probable cause of blocked drains.